What does INSEAD look for in MiM applicants?

 What are the most common mistakes INSEAD MiM applicants make?

 MiM candidates also frequently submit generic career goals without demonstrating genuine understanding of their chosen industry.
-This is easily resolved with adequate research and investigation before starting the writing process.
+This is easily resolved with thorough research and investigation, an exercise that becomes especially valuable when applicants begin drafting essays that resonate with the admissions committee rather than simply repeating their CV.

 How should MiM applicants showcase their potential without extensive professional achievements?